 Dr. Marta Sheridan received her Doctorate of Education (Ed.D) in Counselor Education and Supervision from Argosy University in 2017.
 Dr. Sheridan has a masters degree in counseling and a bachelors degree in Psychology.
 She has been a Licensed Professional Counselor since 2012 and currently maintains a small private practice in rural northeastern Colorado.
 Dr. Sheridan is also the Lead Mobile Crisis Responder for SAFY of Colorado.
-Dr. Sheridan has been teaching graduate counseling courses and undergraduate psychology courses for the past five years.
-Dr. Sheridan is contributing faculty in the School of Counseling program and is a member of the American Counseling Association, Association for Counselor Education and Supervision, Rocky Mountain Association for Counselor Education and Supervision, and Colorado Counseling Association.
+She has been teaching graduate counseling courses and undergraduate psychology courses for the past five years.
+Dr. Sheridan is core faculty in the School of Counseling program and is a member of the American Counseling Association, Association for Counselor Education and Supervision, Rocky Mountain Association for Counselor Education and Supervision, and Colorado Counseling Association.

 Sheridan, M. D. (2015).
 In a World of Crisis, Are Your Students Prepared to Work with Children?.